tischda/refresh/README.md

 it does not work for me.

-With `refresh`, applications still need to be restarted to see the variables changed, but at least I can keep my session.
+With `refresh`, applications still need to be restarted to see the variables changed, but at least I can keep my session without logging out or rebooting.

 ### Install